QuakeWatch Server Manual

 "20060309_isti1" version).

-- Fixed issue where next "alive" message
+- Fixed issue where next "alive"

-- Added 'QddsAnssEQ' feeder and support
+- Added 'QddsAnssEQ' feeder and

-for "feederParserClass" configuration setting for 'QWViaFile' and
+support for "feederParserClass" configuration setting for

-'QWCorba' feeders.
+'QWViaFile' and 'QWCorba' feeders.

 - Fixed issue where client-versions

-update information would remain invalid after versions-info file
+update information would remain invalid after versions-info file was

-was inaccessible and then accessible.
+inaccessible and then accessible.

-- Modified to update the client-versions
+- Modified to update the

 - Added configuration parameters